opengisch/QField-docs/documentation/how-to/gnss.en.md

 1. **Download the file**: Get `nlgeo2018.gtx` directly from the [NSGI website](https://www.nsgi.nl/rdnaptrans).<!-- markdown-link-check-disable-line -->

 2. Place the downloaded `.gtx` file into the directory `[App Directory]/QField/proj`.
+This is independent of whether you are using QFieldCloud or not.

 ### **Example: Switzerland - CH1903+/LV95**